Jakob Fugger: The great crisis of Jakob Fugger

 Especially for mining projects in upper Hungary the Fugger company required enormous capital, which at the time it could not raise.
 Hence Cardinal Melchior von Meckau was the main sponsor of the Fugger business in 1496.
 The Prince-Bishop had secretly and unknown to his church chapter invested 150,000 guilders in the Fugger company in return for interest, thereby evading the official church ban on interest.
 When he died in Rome in 1509 this investment was uncovered.
 The Pope, the bishopric Brixen and the family of Meckau all claiming the inheritance now demanded the immediate payback of these assets which would have resulted in insolvency for Jakob Fugger.
 It was this situation that prompted Emperor Maximilian I to step in and assist his banker.
 On the condition of assisting Pope Julius II in a war against the Republic of Venice the Habsburg monarch was recognized as being the rightful heir of Cardinal Melchior von Meckau.
 The inheritance could now be settled by amortizing outstanding debts.
 Fugger also had to deliver jewels as compensation to the Pope.
 However, in return for his support, Maximilian I demanded the continuous financial support of his ongoing military and political campaigns.

 Since the death of his brothers Georg in 1506 and Ulrich in 1510, Jakob Fugger was now running the Fugger business as the sole policy and decision maker.
-The company was renamed into "Jakob Fugger und Gebrüder Söhne" (Jakob Fugger and Brothers Sons).
-In the following years up until his death Jakob Fugger managed to raise the family fortune which amounted to about 200,000 guilders in 1511 to more than 2,000,000 guilders, perhaps 2% of Europe's GDP.
+The company was renamed into "Jakob Fugger und Gebrüder Söhne" (Jakob Fugger and Brother's Sons).
+In the following years up until his death Jakob Fugger managed to raise the family fortune which amounted to about 200,000 guilders in 1511 to more than two million guilders, perhaps 2% of Europe's GDP.